colman423/colman423/README.md

    ![image](https://github.com/colman423/colman423/blob/main/breakout-html.png)

-   * A breakout-clone game which can hit the HTML elements.
+   * A breakout-clone game which can **hit the HTML elements**.
    * Users can **use the mouse to control** the bottom paddle.
-   * Implemented without using 3rd party lib, only Bootstrap is used to quickly build some HTML elements.
+   * Implemented **without using 3rd party lib**, only Bootstrap is used to quickly build some HTML elements.
    * Using **window.requestAnimationFrame**, **CSS transition** to control the game flow.
+   * Currently work in progress, every day it may have some updates.

 ## [**React-Constellation**](https://colman423.github.io/Constellation/)
    * Built with: React, canvas API